 Buddhism started in India, but the countries to which it spread modified Buddhist teachings to fit their own temperament and culture.
 Tibetans now practice Tibetan Buddhism, and the Japanese practice Japanese Buddhism.
 The original form of Indian Buddhism has become extinct.
 The West is far removed from Asian culture.
 It therefore seems obvious that a new Western Buddhism should be quite different in attitude and methodology, while retaining the ultimate goal of enlightenment.

 Siddhartha tried to create an esoteric philosophy for the masses.
 The problem is, there is no such thing as an esoteric philosophy, because esoteric people do not need any philosophy.
 All doctrine is a product of the mind, and the esoteric leap beyond the mind leaves all philosophies far behind.
-Therefore, if you create a new religion it should be with the common man in mind.
-Religion should be life affirming and value honesty, family, democracy, and reasonable nonviolent behavior.
+If you create a new religion it should be with the common man in mind.
+Religion should be life-affirming and value honesty, family, democracy, and reasonable nonviolent behavior.
 Organized religion is useful to elevate the masses to the point where superconsciousness begins.
-That point is beyond the mind and beyond any organization, scriptures, rules, or teaching.
+That point is beyond the mind and beyond any organization, scriptures, rules, and teaching.

 Is traditional Buddhist compassion hollow?